Preheat oven to 400F with rack in the upper middle position.

 Measure out 2 cups of flour in a large bowl.
 REMOVE 1 Tablespoon of flour from these two cups.
-Add the cornstarch, sugar, baking soda, cream of tartar, salt, and cinnamon.
+Add the cornstarch, sugar, baking soda, cream of tartar, and salt.
 Whisk to combine.

 Using a fork, cut the butter into the flour in a corner of the bowl until the flour is broken down and it looks like wet sand.
 The butter should not be in large pieces or strips anymore.

-Add the buttermilk (or milk mixture) and raisins to the flour and use a fork to combine.
+Add the buttermilk (or milk mixture), cheddar cheese, and parsley to the flour and use a fork to combine.

 Pour out the dough and lightly knead just until everything is combined.
 It should not be completely smooth.